Beyond universality in random matrix theory: Discussion and simulations

 Impressed that $n=20$ and $n=40$ are so close, he or she might look at the proof of the universality theorem only to find that no useful bounds are available at $n=20,40$.

-The results in this paper gives the following correction in terms of the kurtosis (when $\nu=0$):

-On the bottom of Figure 1, with the benefit of 60 computational processors, we can magnify the departure from universality with Monte Carlo experiments, showing that the departure truly fits $ \frac{\gamma}{n} (\frac{1}{4}-\frac{x}{8})e^{-x/2}$.
+The results in this paper give the following correction in terms of the kurtosis (when $\nu=0$): On the bottom of Figure~\ref{fig1}, with the benefit of 60 computational processors, we can magnify the departure from universality with Monte Carlo experiments, showing that the departure truly fits $ \frac{\gamma}{n} (\frac{1}{4}-\frac{x}{8})e^{-x/2}$.
 This experiment can be run and rerun many times, with many distributions, kurtoses that are positive and negative, small values of $n$, and the correction term works very well.
+Figure~\ref{fig2} shows that the corrections converge as predicted for uniform, Bernoulli and Gamma distributed entries.

-\subsection{Example: $n+1$ by $n$ complex matrices ($\nu=1$)}
+\subsection{Example: $n+1$ by $n$ complex matrices (\texorpdfstring{$\nu=1$}{$nu=1$})}